1300 748 137

 Atomic Bomb Experiment

-HEPA or True HEPA filters are the main type of filter used in air purifiers today and are considered the gold standard of filter used in modern day air purifiers.
+HEPA or True HEPA filters are the main type of filter used in a modern day air purifier and are considered the gold standard of filter for micro particles.
 They are also known as “Medical HEPA Filters or Hospital HEPA Filters”

 The first residential air purifier was created by two German brothers, Klaus and Manfred Hammes in 1963.
 It was designed to filter out coal dust and particles from domestic coal fired ovens that were common in homes all around Europe.